 Misty morning on the Frontenac Arch, Ontario (Photo by NCC)

 The Frontenac Arch, also called the Frontenac Axis, is a 50-kilometre-long extension of exposed Precambrian rock that runs through southeastern Ontario and upstate New York from Westport, north of Kingston, to the Thousand Islands.
 The Frontenac Arch links habitats of the Canadian Shield in the Algonquin Highlands with those of the Adirondack Mountains to the south.

 The Frontenac Arch is a unique area of biogeographic overlap between the northern Canadian Shield forests and southern Carolinian influences, compressed over a few miles on a rugged landscape with remarkable landform diversity.
 The result is a narrow band that supports a high diversity of rare species.

-The Frontenac Arch is known in particular for its high diversity of herpetofauna, including salamanders, frogs and toads, turtles, snakes and Ontario's only lizard, the five-lined skink.
+The Frontenac Arch is known for its high diversity of herpetofauna, including salamanders, frogs and toads, turtles, snakes and Ontario's only lizard, the five-lined skink.

 The Frontenac Arch supports globally significant biodiversity, important ecological functions and a large number of rare and imperilled species such as:

 - gray ratsnake (which is being studied at the Queen's University Biological Station by Patrick Weatherhead of the University of Illinois at Urbana-Champaign and Gabriel Blouin-Demers of the University of Ottawa).